 § These are obviously out of genre.
 Volunteers won’t get these.

-At the moment, we don’t have a VCON specific volunteer application form in place, but our parent non-profit, WCSFA, has started an official Volunteer Corps that anyone interested in helping out at different events and when extra bodies are needed for other reasons can enroll in.
-These people will be the first to hear about upcoming volunteer opportunities.
+Rather than a VCON specific volunteer application form, our parent non-profit, WCSFA, has created a formal Volunteer Corps as a way of tracking everyone interested in helping out at any WCSFA events and when they require extra people for other reasons.
+Enrolled Volunteers will be the first to hear about all upcoming volunteer opportunities.

 For more information about volunteering at VCON specifically, contact … volunteers [at] vcon [dot] ca